 The Very Best of Mongolia: Eagle Hunters, Landscapes, Gobi Desert

-We then travel into the heart of the Gobi Desert to meet the traditional Bactrian camel herders.
+We will begin our journey into the heart of the Gobi Desert to meet the traditional Bactrian camel herders.
 Bactrian camels are the lifeblood of the Gobi people—used for meat, milk, fur, and transportation.
 The ability of the camels to survive and thrive in arid conditions cemented their importance along the infamous Silk Road—the great movement of goods between ancient Europe and Asia—and earned them their prominent place in the art and literature of the region.
 Life here is little changed—the nomadic camel herders still live as they have for centuries.
-We’ll have the opportunity to compose portraits of the herders and their livestock in a variety of different lighting situations, against the stunning backdrop of some of the longest sand dunes in the world.
+We’ll have the opportunity to compose portraits of the herders and their livestock in various lighting situations against the stunning backdrop of some of the longest sand dunes in the world.

-Journey deep into the Mongolian countryside to places few get a chance to experience.
-You will be learning how to capture photographs of action, intimate portraits, compose compelling environmental portraits, and work on your landscape composition techniques throughout our journey in these stunning landscapes.
+Journey deep into the Mongolian countryside to places few get to experience.
+You will learn to capture photographs of action, and intimate portraits, compose compelling environmental images and work on your landscape composition techniques throughout our journey in these stunning landscapes.

-This workshop is fully customized—you’ll have simple, but comfortable, accommodations, and our own private chef—so you can focus on the experience.
-Time has also been set aside for our famous image reviews and critiques to help you produce stunning images throughout our journey.
+This workshop is fully customized—you’ll have simple but comfortable accommodations and our own private chef—so you can focus on the experience.
+Time has also been set aside for our famous image reviews to help you produce stunning images throughout our journey.

-Come witness lifestyles that have been preserved for centuries, with two instructors who have a wealth of experience leading photographers on epic adventures around the globe.
+Come witness lifestyles preserved for centuries with instructors with a wealth of experience leading photographers on epic adventures around the globe.